eldaahz/digital-archive-project/README.md

 # The problem:
 It can be complicated to keep track of art and the different artists, including their creation dates, types of art, etc. Creating an archive management system to organize, manage, and search this information can make art collections easier to store.
 Organizations such as Universities can benefit from this system.

+# Installation and Setup

+# Usage examples for key functions

+# Function library overview and organization

+# Contribution guidelines for team members